Legacy Looms Large in College Admissions, Perpetuating Inequities in College Access

 How widespread are legacy admissions policies?

-Nearly one third of all selective four-year institutions in the U.S. considered legacy status during the 2021-2022 academic year.
+Nearly one third of all selective four-year institutions in the U.S. considered legacy status for first-time students enrolling in fall 2022.
 These policies were especially prevalent at selective private nonprofit four-year institutions, 42 percent of which considered legacy status.
 Fifteen percent of selective public four-year colleges also considered an applicant’s family ties to the institution when making admissions decisions, encompassing a large share of the students who are affected by legacy status in admissions.
 In the 2021-2022 academic year, 2.1 million undergraduate students enrolled in institutions that considered legacy status when making admissions decisions.
 Public four-year colleges accounted for nearly 2 in 5 of those students.

 When colleges consider legacy in their admissions process, they prioritize access for children of college-educated families who are disproportionately White and well-off.
 Giving a leg up to the relatives of college graduates perpetuates this trend in succeeding generations, tilting the scales against Black and Hispanic students and students from low-income backgrounds.
 The use of legacy preferences and other inequitable recruitment, admissions, and enrollment practices undermines the mission of public colleges to serve as pathways to economic mobility for state residents.